 - Snow leopards have whitish-grey fur and a long tail of an average length of about 36 inches.

-- They have short muzzles, domed forehead, and large nasal cavities.
+- They have short muzzles, a domed forehead, and large nasal cavities.

 - They have thick fur, which grows extra thicker and denser in the winter season.